digital-asset/daml/docs/source/app-dev/bindings-x-lang/index.rst

 However it is possible to create bindings for any programming language supported by `gRPC <https://grpc.io/docs/>`_.

-What exactly is "bindings"?
-X language bindings consists of two main components:
+What do we mean by "bindings"?
+Bindings for a language consist of two main components:

 - Ledger API
     Client "stubs" for X language, -- the remote ledger API that allows sending ledger commands and receiving ledger transactions.
 Generated from gRPC protobuf definitions in the **daml** repository on GitHub: https://github.com/digital-asset/daml/tree/master/ledger-api/grpc-definitions and documented on this page: :doc:`The Ledger API using gRPC </app-dev/grpc/index>`